KhushiJaiswal09/KhushiJaiswal09/README.md

 ### Namaste!🙏
 #### Thank you for being here.

 Khushi is a Final year Btech. student at Vellore Institute of Technology, Bhopal.
-She is passionate about making things for itself through crafting meaningful insights and building products from ideation to execution.
+She is passionate about making things and craft meaningful insights and build products from ideation to execution.

-Her interests are in the intersection of- Web development & Education.
+Her interests are in the intersection of- Web Development & Education.

 She has been honing his skills in: